Current as of July 2021

 All requests for refunds are subject to review and are not guaranteed if you withdraw after the last refund date.

-Will my active I-20 and F-1 visa status be canceled if I take spring 2021 or summer 2021 classes from my home country?
+Will my active I-20 and F-1 visa status be canceled if I take summer 2021 classes from my home country?

 If you stop attending or participating in your courses, you are not following the rules of your F-1 visa.
 Your F-1 status will end and your I-20 will be terminated.
 If you are in the United States, this means you will have to leave the country immediately.
 If you are outside the United States, this means you will not be allowed to re-enter the United States using your current I-20.